th-in-gs/SwitchDualShockAdapter/doc/Log 2.md

 The V-USB code is _very carefully_ written.
 It wakes up on an interrupt when data starts arriving on the data lines of the USB connection, and receives data in very cleverly written assembly code that hits the USB timing precisely.
 There are various versions of the assembly routines for various clock timings (12 MHz, 12.8 MHz, 15 MHz, 16 MHz, 16.5 MHz, 18 MHz or 20 MHz) and they're all different - you can see them in the `usbdrvasmXX[X].inc` files in V-USB's source code.
 They only work when the chip is clocked by a source that ensures the frequency is pretty much exactly correct.

-The ATmega8A's internal '8Mhz' internal oscilator actually _can_ be tuned by writing values to 'OSCCAL' byte (a special memory location).
-'OSCCAL' is _intended_ to be used to calibrate the oscillator to run at 8MHz reliably.
+The ATmega8A's internal '8Mhz' internal oscilator actually _can_ be tuned by writing values to `OSCCAL` byte (a special memory location). `OSCCAL` is _intended_ to be used to calibrate the oscillator to run at 8MHz reliably.
 The characteristics of each individual ATmega8A differ, and it's not guaranteed that it can reach 12.8MHz - but that's in theory - almost every real ATMega8 out there can reach 12.8MHz (possibly even 16MHz).

-Here's a chart of the typical OSCCAL to MHz ratio form [Micorchip's (ne Atmel's) AVR053 application note](https://ww1.microchip.com/downloads/en/Appnotes/Atmel-2555-Internal-RC-Oscillator-Calibration-for-tinyAVR-and-megaAVR-Devices_ApplicationNote_AVR053.pdf).
+Here's a chart of the typical `OSCCAL` to MHz ratio form [Micorchip's (ne Atmel's) AVR053 application note](https://ww1.microchip.com/downloads/en/Appnotes/Atmel-2555-Internal-RC-Oscillator-Calibration-for-tinyAVR-and-megaAVR-Devices_ApplicationNote_AVR053.pdf).

 [image of chart]